 Corn removers and chemical products for corn removal are a popular choice for removing corns.
 However, it may injure and damage good skin that lies underneath or at the side.
 We do not recommend them.

 Seek advice from our podiatrists regarding the most appropriate treatment for you.
-The podiatrists at [site_name]? are highly trained to remove your corns and callus using a simple, pain-free, and secure procedure.
+The podiatrists at The Fresh Foot Centre are highly trained to remove your corns and callus using a simple, pain-free, and secure procedure.
 Our podiatrists use sterile instruments for corn removal.
 On your appointment, they will also assess and address the cause of the callus and corn to prevent it from coming back.